 In addition to Tian’s speech, as well as opening and closing remarks by Duke Kunshan Chancellor Youmei Feng and Vice Chancellor of Academic Affairs Haiyan Gao respectively, the ceremony on April 29 also featured class speaker Li Ting Chan, a medical physics graduate.

 A native of Singapore, she used her address to highlight the unique benefits of studying at Duke Kunshan.

 “Being at DKU has been a unique experience that has given us a more nuanced view of the challenges faced in cross-cultural communications, and it has also given us insight into how we might overcome these challenges,” Chan said.

 “Even with our differences, we dream the same dreams and share the same goals.”

 Master of science in medical physics

 Pedro Henrique Bonfim Cardoso, Li Ting Chan, Deqi Chen, Shen-chiang Hu, Obed Laryea, Chenyang Liu, Songlin Sha, Xinzhi Teng, Chibuike Umeh, Gong Wang, Haonan Xiao, Jiang Zhang, Yao Zhao and Qi Zeng.

 Qiping Fan, Yunfan Ge, Xiao Ji, Zixian Pan, Kamilla Anna Pinter, Jennifer Silva-Nash, Jingru Tan, Ying Yang and Duan Zhao.

 Fanyu Wang and Wen Zhang

-(Yan Gao, Hanwei Xu, Xiaolin Xie, Cui Liu, Liuyang He, Qianzhe Huang, Kelley Reardon and Julie Mao graduated at a ceremony held at Duke University on May 12.)
+(Yan Gao, Hanwei Xu, Xiaolin Xie, Cui Liu, Liuyang He, Qianzhe Huang, Kelley Reardon and Julie Mao will graduate at a ceremony held at Duke University on May 12.)